|The following website

 Sir, - About two years ago since a correspondent in your columns invited attention to the fact that the great principle of Dr Arnott’s new grates – the consumption of smoke by cutting off the draught of air below and kindling the fire on the top – might be adopted in ordinary grates, without exchanging them for those of the new construction.

-draught from below; then by laying upon it fresh coal up
+from below; then by laying upon it fresh coal up to the

-upon this foundation laying the paper and sticks; and
+top bar; and upon this foundation laying the paper and

 Having previously purchased one of the Arnott grates for a bedroom (which answered admirably), I acted on the hint of your correspondent, and now have ten fires daily lighted on the same principle.
 The result is all that could be desired – little or no smoke, a bright clear fire, and a diminished consumption of fuel.
 It will last all night in a bedroom, without requiring any attention.

-adoption to your readers.
-The great obstacle is the
+to your readers.
+The great obstacle is the ignorance and

-the domestic servant, who will if she can, put a stopper
+prejudice of the domestic servant, who will if she can,

-it where the master or mistress is firm at the outset.
+against it where the master or mistress is firm at the

 The smoke of London proceeds mainly from the domestic fire.
 Here then is a scheme which, at a cost of only a few pence per grate, would in one week remove the dark cloud overhanging the metropolis – a feat surely surpassing the launching (?) of the Leviathan, and at less than a hundredth part of the cost.G.